top of page

 I do not bruise easily, so takes days before any bruises show up.

-I think my interoception sense of pain is really way off, compounded by my past issues and cognitive understanding, but I do now use my instinct which I have always been trained not to use from a child/adult even by practitioners, as told I was a hypochondriac, to better inform myself of decisions now.
+I think my interoception sense of pain is really way off, compounded by my past issues of not being believed, and cognitive understanding, but I do now use my instinct which I have always been trained not to use from a child/adult even by practitioners, as told I was a hypochondriac, to better inform myself of decisions now.

 The hospital apologised for the x-ray blunder, and I understand that these things can happen in cases that are no clear, so that is fine - I think.